 You need to have a bootloader menu like this when the PC starts to boot up.
 On this menu you will choose which OS you want to boot, Windows or Linux Mint.

 That was the process.
-I hope you find it useful, easy to follow.
+I hope you find it useful and the process was easy to follow.
 Thank your for your time.